Description

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside volatility over 5 years of VelocityShares Inverse VIX Medium Term ETN is 19.8%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside deviation of 12.8% in the last 5 years of VelocityShares Inverse VIX Medium Term ETN, we see it is relatively greater, thus worse in comparison to the benchmark SPY (12.4%)

 Sharpe: